Polish official: Presidential election impossible this week

 The official in charge of organizing Poland's presidential election says he does not believe it can take place on Sunday as planned because the legislation has not been approved yet

-WARSAW, Poland -- The Polish official in charge of organizing the country's presidential election said Monday he does not believe it can take place on Sunday as planned because the legislation to authorize an all-postal vote has not been approved yet.
+WARSAW, Poland -- The Polish official in charge of organizing the country's presidential election said Monday he doesn't believe it can take place Sunday as planned because the legislation to authorize an all-postal vote hasn't been approved yet.

-While an official announcement has not been made, Deputy Prime Minister Jacek Sasin said Monday that the government is considering moving the vote to May 17 or May 23 instead.
+While an official announcement hasn't been made, Deputy Prime Minister Jacek Sasin said the government is considering moving the vote to May 17 or May 23 instead.
 Prime Minister Mateusz Morawiecki made that suggestion also last week.

 The right-wing government wants the vote to be by mail only because of the coronavirus pandemic.
-But the urgent legislation allowing for such a vote is being processed by the Senate, which is to vote on it Wednesday.
+But the urgent legislation, presented by the ruling Law and Justice party, that allows for such a vote is being processed by the Senate, which is to vote on it Wednesday.
 The lower house will then need to take a final vote on the bill.

 The Senate is controlled by the opposition, which wants the election to be delayed instead.